xiaozhengxu/Interactive-Calculus/README.md

 ### Visual Calculus

 #### Description
-This project aims to help individuals understand the Fundamental Theorem of Calculus.
-It allows users to interact with the Fundamental Theorem of Calculus in a purely visual and geometric way, eliminating equations and building a geometrically intuitive understanding of the theorem.
+This project aims to help individuals understand and interact with the Fundamental Theorem of Calculus in a purely visual and geometric way.
+We hope to help learners build an intuition for the relationships among a line and its corresponding derivative and integral.
+This is done through an interactive window where users draw an input curve.
+The curve's integral and derivative are displayed and users may adjust these lines and observe how they change in relation to one another.
+Users may also view corresponding tangent lines and areas to connect the functionss of derivatives and integrals to their properties as lines.

 #### Getting started
 This module requires scipy, numpy, OpenCV, and pygame.